Rafael Trujillo: Personal life

 Trujillo was married three times and kept other women as mistresses.
+His sexual appetite was rapacious, and was said to have preferred mulatta women with full bodies.
 On 13 August 1913, Trujillo married Aminta Ledesma Lachapelle, with whom he had 2 daughters, Julia, who died as an infant, and Flor de Oro, who died of lung cancer in 1978.
 On 30 March 1927, Trujillo married Bienvenida Ricardo Martínez, a woman from Monte Cristi and the daughter of Buenaventura Ricardo Heureaux.
 A year later he met María de los Angeles Martínez Alba (nicknamed "la españolita", or "the little Spanish girl"), and had an affair with her.
 He divorced Bienvenida in 1935 and married Martínez.
 A year later he had a daughter with Bienvenida, named Odette Trujillo Ricardo.

 Trujillo's three children with María Martínez were Rafael Leónidas Ramfis, who was born on 5 June 1929, María de los Ángeles del Sagrado Corazón de Jesús (Angelita), born in Paris on 10 June 1939, and Leónidas Rhadamés, born on 1 December 1942.
 Ramfis and Rhadamés were named after characters in Giuseppe Verdi's opera Aida.

 In 1937, Trujillo met Lina Lovatón Pittaluga, an upper-class debutante with whom he had two children, Yolanda in 1939, and Rafael, born on 20 June 1943.

 In spite of Trujillo's indifference to the game of baseball, the dictator invited many black American players to the Dominican Republic, where they received good pay for playing on first-class, un-segregated teams.
-The great Negro league star Satchel Paige pitched for the Dragones de Ciudad Trujillo, a team organized by Trujillo.
+The great Negro league star Satchel Paige pitched for the Dragones de Ciudad Trujillo, a team organised by Trujillo.
 Paige later claimed, jokingly, that his guards positioned themselves "like a firing squad" to encourage him to pitch well.
 Los Dragones won the 1937 Dominican championship at Estadio Trujillo in Ciudad Trujillo.

 Trujillo was energetic and fit.
 He was generally quite healthy but suffered from chronic lower urinary infections and, later, prostate problems.
 In 1934, Georges Marion was called from Paris to perform three urologic procedures on Trujillo.

 Over time Trujillo acquired numerous homes.
-His favorite was Casa Caobas, on Estancia Fundacion near San Cristóbal.
+His favourite was Casa Caobas, on Estancia Fundacion near San Cristóbal.
 He also used Estancia Ramfis (which, after 1953, became the Foreign Office), Estancia Rhadames, and a home at Playa de Najayo.
 Less frequently he stayed at places he owned in Santiago de los Caballeros, Constanza, La Cumbre, San José de las Matas, and elsewhere.
 He maintained a penthouse at the Embajador Hotel in the capital.

 While Trujillo was nominally a Roman Catholic, his devotion was limited to a perfunctory role in public affairs; he placed faith in local folk religion.

 He was popularly known as "El Jefe" ("The Chief") or "El Benefactor" ("The Benefactor") but was privately referred to as Chapitas ("Bottlecaps") because of his indiscriminate wearing of medals.
 Dominican children emulated Trujillo by constructing toy medals from bottle caps.